 Helping to Fill

-The new Lakewood Ranch branch is slated to open in Fall of 2023.
+The new Lakewood Ranch branch opened in January of 2024.
 The Friends of the Lakewood Ranch library set out on a mission to raise $410,000 to fill the shelves inside of the new state of the art facility.

 Along with other donating partners, TLF has helped the LWR friends get closer to their goal with a matching grant of up to $200,000.
 The Lakewood Ranch branch will host many resources to be shared among the county, making the donations toward one beneficial to all!